DInnaD/labnotebook/content/lab-notebook/2012-03-21-policy-costs-to-changing-mangement-tp-1b-apples-to-apples.md

 ---
+categories:
+- ecology
 comments: true
-date: 2012-03-21 14:42:57
+date: 2012-03-21T14:42:57Z
-layout: post
+redirects:
+- /wordpress/archives/4334
+- /archives/4334
 slug: policy-costs-to-changing-mangement-tp-1b-apples-to-apples
-title: 'Policy costs to changing mangement, TP 1b: Apples to Apples'
-redirects: [/wordpress/archives/4334, /archives/4334]
-categories:
-- ecology
 tags:
 - pdg-control
+title: 'Policy costs to changing mangement, TP 1b: Apples to Apples'
+url: /2012/03/21/policy-costs-to-changing-mangement-tp-1b-apples-to-apples/
 ---

 A central question of training problem 1b addressed at the working group was how to compare the different penalties.
 Following up on those discussions, here are a few notes on how far I've gotten in the analysis regarding the best way to make these comparisons.